The Alder: Planting and Growing

 Leaves of Alnus glutinosa, Alnus incana and Alnus cordata

-Alder lives in symbiosis with around twenty mycorrhizal fungi.
-Moreover, alder develops nodules on its roots housing bacteria of the genus Frankia.
+The alder lives in symbiosis with around twenty mycorrhizal fungi.
+Moreover, the alder develops nodules on its roots that house bacteria of the genus Frankia.
 These bacteria fix nitrogen from the air, thereby enriching the soil around the roots.
-Thanks to this, alder is considered a pioneer species.
+Thanks to this, the alder is considered a pioneer species.
 The tree “prepares the ground” for other plants to establish themselves.
 The lifespan of an alder is approximately 60 to 80 years.

 Alder wood is light, soft, homogeneous and rot-resistant.
-However, out of water, alder wood degrades very quickly.
-Alder wood is still used today for making pontoon piles.
-In fact, the city of Venice was built on alder wood piles.
-Alder wood features enlarged lenticels that serve to oxygenate the tissues.
+However, outside of water, alder wood deteriorates very quickly.
+Alder wood is still used today for making pontoon pillars.
+In fact, the city of Venice was built on alder wood pilings.
+Alder wood features enlarged lenticels that aid tissue oxygenation.

-Once pollinated, the female catkins transform into small woody cones called strobili, housing the seeds, which are winged achenes.
-These seeds are particularly favoured by granivorous birds such as the European Greenfinch, European Goldfinch and the aptly named Eurasian Siskin.
+Once pollinated, the female catkins transform into small woody cones called strobili, housing the seeds – winged achenes.
+These seeds are particularly favoured by granivorous birds such as the European Greenfinch, European Goldfinch, and the aptly named Siskin.
 These birds disperse the seeds, but the seeds are also carried by wind and water.

 Good to know: the Common Alder is particularly important in the ecology of natural habitats surrounding certain watercourses.
-This area is called the riparian forest.
-The riparian forest comprises the wooded and/or herbaceous zone along small watercourses and serves as an ecotone, i.e., a transition zone between two different ecosystems.
-These transition zones are always interesting from a biodiversity perspective, as they bring together representatives of the flora and fauna from two different types of ecosystems (this is known as the “edge effect“).
-The alder plays its role as a bank stabiliser, nitrogen fixer (enriching the soil), pollution-filtering tree and, of course, as shelter and food for wildlife (notably for the caterpillar of the Purple Emperor – Aparura ilia).
+This area is called the riparian woodland.
+Riparian woodlands encompass the wooded and/or herbaceous zones along small watercourses and serve as ecotones – transition zones between two different ecosystems.
+These transition zones are always interesting from a biodiversity perspective, as they bring together representatives of flora and fauna from two different types of ecosystems (this is known as the “edge effect“).
+The alder plays its role as a bank stabiliser, nitrogen fixer (enriching the soil), pollution-filtering tree, and of course, as shelter and food for wildlife (notably for the caterpillar of the Purple Emperor – Aparura ilia).

 Our Finest Species and Cultivars